yusx-swapp/OFM/examples/mamba_ssm/README.md

 cd lm-evaluation-harness
 pip install -e .
 ```

-More detailed instructions, please see their repo **[Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)**.
+For more detailed instructions, please see their repo **[Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)**.

-## Hands on Tutorial
+## Hands-on Tutorial
-We provides Jupyter Notebook Tutorial for you to validate our results step-by-step: **[Mamba Example](mamba_lm_harness.ipynb)**
+We provide Jupyter Notebook Tutorials for you to validate our results step-by-step: **[Mamba Example](mamba_lm_harness.ipynb)**

-## Aviailable Super-FMs checkpoints
+## Available Supernet checkpoints

-We pushed our trained super-FMs to the Huggingface model hub, you can find the checkpoints in the following links:
+We pushed our trained supernets to the Huggingface model hub, you can find the checkpoints in the following links:

 - [ ] [Super-Swinv2-base for CIFAR-10](https://huggingface.co/yusx-swapp/ofm-swin-base-patch4-window7-cifar10)
 - [ ] [Super-Swinv2-base for CIFAR-100](https://huggingface.co/yusx-swapp/ofm-swinv2-base-patch4-window7-cifar100/tree/main)